-Research by LinkedIn has proven that more than 75% of job seekers research about firm’s reputation and employer brand before applying.
-Companies with bad reputation not only struggle to attract candidates, but they also struggle to retain employees.
+Research by LinkedIn has proven that more than 75% of job seekers research about a firm’s reputation and employer brand before applying.
+Companies with a bad reputation not only struggle to attract candidates, but they also struggle to retain employees.

 For example, some Social Media platforms, such as Instagram, have been used mainly to attract talent.
 In addition, many companies have optimized their career sites to communicate their Employee Value Proposition and Employer Brand in a way that invites candidates to apply for open positions.

 Employer Branding can also be done through Inbound Recruiting methods in which employers create useful, relevant and interesting content to encourage Candidate Engagement and improve Candidate Experience.

 All these employer branding tactics have a great influence on a firm’s brand, reputation and, consequently, on their ability to hire the best people.

 There are 5 main steps to plan and implement a successful Employer Branding strategy.

 The picture at the top is an example of how one of our customers, Nanobit, communicates their Employer Brand in a fun and engaging way.